MM263/mm263-portfolio/content/blog/case-study-checkout/index.md

 First of all, let's expand our background color on the left and change it to a more neutral one.
 Its current color introduces stark contrast that diverts attention from a form.

 The second thing is making the card's background more colorful.
 Let's use [Trianglify](https://trianglify.io/) to generate an abstract background and to apply blur on top of it.
-It is now beautiful _and_ useful.
+It is now beautiful _and_ we made it more useful than just displaying the picture (albeit the pretty one).

+So, is my interpretation of this piece of a checkout form objectively better?
+The answer is a resouding **no**.

+The decision behind it is not the matter of how good it looks, how useful it is at all.
+It is the matter of the research.
+Previously I mentioned that things can divert said attention from an important target.
+In our case our goal is user pressing a "Pay Now" button and this poses a question: Would any element in the place of card be detrimental to our goal?
+This question is pretty simple.
+We don't know, _unless_ we test it on real users.

+Ultimately we shouldn't just make a design and leave it at that.
+In this case, for example, one could setup an A/B testing environment.
+It means that we would serve the part of our users the design with a card and some another interpretation of it to others.
+We pick a success metric, such as number a checkouts and after a period of time compare which design did better.
+After that one should iterate on a design that won and so on.

 ![redesign-progress5](https://i.imgur.com/lqXhAOv.png)